 Pupil Premium funding is allocated to schools to support children who may be vulnerable to underachievement.

 All schools are required to report on the amount of funding and how this is being used.
-Currently, a fixed amount of funding is provided for each child registered as eligible for free school meals at any point in the last 6 years, which is £1,320.
+Currently, a fixed amount of funding is provided for each child registered as eligible for free school meals which is £1,385.

 Early Years Pupil Premium (EYPP) is additional funding for early years settings to improve the education they provide for disadvantaged 3 - 4 year-olds.

-The Governing Body of Whixall C.E.
-Primary School and Nursery has decided that this grant will be most effectively spent on supporting children’s learning in the classroom by providing high quality first teaching, curriculum support, targeted intervention, engagement and enrichment activities, pastoral support and social and behavioural intervention.
+The Local Governing Body of Whixall C.E.
+Primary School and Nursery has decided that this grant will be most effectively spent on supporting children’s learning in the classroom by providing high-quality first teaching, curriculum support, targeted intervention, engagement and enrichment activities, pastoral support, and social and behavioural intervention.

 Teaching and learning at Whixall C.E.
 Primary School and Nursery is designed to meet the individual needs of all children.

 - We ensure that appropriate provision is made for children who belong to vulnerable groups and that socially disadvantaged children have their needs adequately assessed and met.

 - We recognise that not all children who receive free school meals will be socially disadvantaged, and we also recognise that not all children that are disadvantaged have free school meals.

 - We will allocate Pupil Premium funding to support the improvement and impact of quality first teaching as well as to identified priority groups and individuals.

 For more details on the pupil premium please visit: